yysun/Git-Source-Control-Provider/README.md

 How to use
 ----------
-* Download and install Git and [Git Source Control Provider]:http://gitscc.codeplex.com/releases
+* Run Visual Studio.
+* Go to Tools | Extension Manager, search online gallary for Git Source Control Provider and install.
-* Open Visual Studio and go to Tools -> Options.
+* Go to Tools | Options.
-* Select Source Control in the tree view
+* Select Source Control in the tree view.
 * Select Git Source Control Provider from the drop down list, and click OK.
 * Open your solution controlled by Git to see the file's status.